 metallography dot com logo This is a continuation of the article by Janina Radzikowska, Senior Metallographer, The Foundary Research Institute (Instytut Odlewnictwa) Kraków, Poland .
-It was originally published by Buehler in Tech-Notes, Volume 2, Issue 2 and is reproduced here with the kind permission of the Editor, Mr. George Vander Voort, Director, Research and Technology, Buehler Ltd..
+It was originally published by Buehler in Tech-Notes, Volume 2, Issue 2.
+Itis reproduced here with the kind permission of the Editor, Mr. George Vander Voort, former Director, Research and Technology at Buehler, who granted it while still at Buehler.

 Nodular Iron